tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 ---

-### 8. Student Do: The Big Short Part II (15 mins)
+### 8. Student Do: The Big Short, Part II (15 mins)

-In this activity, students will now take the Short Position Dual Moving Average Crossover trading strategy they made in the previous student activity and now run a backtest to quantify the performance of their trading strategy.
+In this activity, students will take the Short Position Dual Moving Average Crossover trading strategy that they made in the previous student activity, and run a backtest to quantify the performance of their trading strategy.

 **Files:**